-The first ever road map to guide the health sector to zero greenhouse gas emissions (GHGs) will be launched in Australia today by the Climate and Health Alliance (CAHA) and Global Green and Healthy Hospitals (GGHH) (Pacific Region).
+The first ever road map to guide the health sector to zero greenhouse gas emissions has been launched in Australia by the Climate and Health Alliance and Global Green and Healthy Hospitals (Pacific Region).

 The report Global Road Map for Health Care Decarbonization: a navigational tool for achieving zero emissions with climate resilience and health equity, produced by Health Care Without Harm and Arup, provides a road map for the global health sector to fully decarbonise in an equitable way.

 For the Australia health sector to play their part, it needs to steeply and rapidly decrease GHGs, reaching net zero around 2042, with immediate and aggressive action through:

 - Investing in zero emissions buildings and infrastructure

 - Transitioning to zero emissions transport